 When Apprenticeship Office receives notification that a training contract is being terminated, they will contact the apprentice/trainee to ask if they would like to be added to the Out of Contract Register.

 What do I do when I find a match?

 When you find an apprentice or trainee on the register that matches your needs, contact Apprenticeship Office on 13 19 54.
 If the apprentice or trainee has given permission to share their contact details, Apprenticeship Office will give these to you so that you can contact them directly to discuss your employment opportunity.

 What should I do when contacting the apprentice/trainee?

 You should ask questions about the apprentice or trainee's work experience and training, and you may also want to ask the apprentice or trainee to come in for a meeting or attend an interview, to determine if they are a good match for your business needs.

 Search for an apprentice or trainee

 You can use the search box to look for something specific, or browse the full register to find an apprentice or trainee.
 You can also sort each of the columns ascending or descending.
 If you have any queries about the register, please contact Apprenticeship Office on 13 19 54.

-*You may be eligible for the Apprenticeship and Traineeship Reengagement Incentive if you employ this apprentice or trainee!
+You may be eligible for the Apprenticeship and Traineeship Reengagement Incentive if you employ apprentice or trainee from the register!